MollyBurkmar1/LambdaCDM_Dynamics/README.md

 In this notebook, a dynamical systems analysis of the ΛCDM model is carried out.
 This analysis is presented in Chapter 3 of my thesis.
 The system includes ODEs for cold dark matter (Z), radiation (R) and the Hubble expansion function (Y), expressed in normalised, compact variables.

+This analysis provides a simpler example of the techniques and methods used in the notebooks in the following repositories: Dynamics_Quadratic_EoS, Emerging_Universe and Interacting_Nonlinear_DE.

 The analysis in the notebook provides:

 + the fixed points of the system,